-I am searching for a magic elixir to solve a serious dilemma.
-I believe everyone is the creator of their magic, so in a sense, we possess the same skills as magical fairies.
+I am searching for a magic elixir to solve a serious ethical dilemma.
+I believe everyone is the creator of their magic, just as I have had to navigate my own dilemmas with my own mother.
+In a sense, we possess the same skills as magical fairies.
 Our magic wand is filled with our ability to work out our dilemmas by climbing the stairs, not riding the elevator, taking our time (which is difficult because we want instant answers), and keeping our eyes and ears open to serendipitous moments.

 When you have a dilemma of magnitude, your first step is to question your assumption — an idea you accept as accurate but without proof; what I learned and want to share with you this Sunday Morning is that your assumption may not be the authentic cause of your dilemma.
 I speak from my personal experience.